Pylons/pyramid/docs/narr/viewconfig.rst

   If ``xhr`` is not specified, the ``HTTP_X_REQUESTED_WITH`` HTTP header is not taken into consideration when deciding whether or not to invoke the associated view callable.

-``accept``
-  The value of this argument represents a match query for one or more mimetypes in the ``Accept`` HTTP request header.
-If this value is specified, it must be in one of the following forms: a mimetype match token in the form ``text/plain``, a wildcard mimetype match token in the form ``text/*``, or a match-all wildcard mimetype match token in the form ``*/*``.
-If any of the forms matches the ``Accept`` header of the request, this predicate will be true.

-  If ``accept`` is not specified, the ``HTTP_ACCEPT`` HTTP header is not taken into consideration when deciding whether or not to invoke the associated view callable.

 ``header``
   This value represents an HTTP header name or a header name/value pair.